The Best Gift For Your Child

 First of all, the life insurance cost (death benefit) is based on the age of a child and is very inexpensive.
 A very small portion will go towards the death benefit.
 Later in life in the retirement years when the cost of insurance will go up, if the account will be structured right, your children will have enough money accumulated to be able to pay for that death benefit and have plenty of money to live their retirement years in style, traveling the world or doing whatever they want to do in their retirement years

-Second of all, they will afford a large enough death benefit to leave to their heirs along with any cash value that your child has not spent.
-Hopefully your child will continue the tradition and will save money for their kids.
+Second of all, they will afford a large enough death benefit to leave to their beneficiaries along with any cash value that your child has not spent.
+Hopefully, your child will continue the tradition and will save money for their kids.
 That’s how generational wealth is being built.

 Are You In For The Long Haul?